daneofmanythings/tasklist/README.md

 ####    TASKLIST

-    * Processing a tasklist updates the registry with the tasks completed from the list.
+    * Processing a tasklist updates the registry with the tasks' completion status.